owhite/QS165_encoder/README.md

 ## An encoder retrofit for the QS165 motor [[See this link](AS5048_extburn/README.md)].

-This encoder uses an AS5047 to generates UVW output and is programmable with an external CPU.

-This is unnecessarily expensive requiring purchase of a custum PCB and a teensy to program the board.
-It is unnecessarily complicated in that it requires a custom programmer dongle, common bench testing equipment, assembling a board, and knowledge of programming.
+This encoder is designed as a drop in replacement to the QS165 motor and uses an AS5047 to generates UVW output.
+In order for this to work you'll need to program the AS5047 with an external CPU.
+So basically this is ** unnecessarily expensive requiring purchase of a custum PCB and a teensy to program the board.
+It is unnecessarily complicated in that it requires a custom programmer dongle, common bench testing equipment, assembling a board, and knowledge of programming. **

 On the other hand I'm not aware of a lot of alternatives.

 ### **Acknowledgement:**
-* Thanks to [CircularBuffer](https://github.com/CircularBuffer/AS5047P) for code to OTP burn the AS5047 non-volatile memory!
+* [CircularBuffer](https://github.com/CircularBuffer/AS5047P) supplied code to burn the AS5047 non-volatile memory.
-* [David Molony](https://github.com/davidmolony) kindly helped with some development
+* [David Molony](https://github.com/davidmolony) kindly helped with some development of early boards.

 ## Schematic
 <img src="pics/schematic.png" title="Schematic">

-## Board testing
+## To build board and test
 * Order and construct [this kicad board](AS5047_extburn/README.md)
 * Create the programming dongle shown below
-* Select between 3.3V versus 5V operation with solder jumper.
+* Select between 3.3V versus 5V operation with solder jumper
 * Connect up up the finished PCB on the bench or motor
 * Confirm the initial outputs of the AS5047 with an oscilloscope

 ## Programming
-Note that OTP programming definitely means you get **one time** to program the chip so be careful.
+The AS5047 uses one time progromming to change some of it's registers permanantly.
+Note that programming definitely means you get **one time** to program the chip -- so be careful.

-* Platformio environment required to install teensy [code](https://github.com/owhite/QS165_encoder/tree/main/FIRMWARE/encoder)
+As [CircularBuffer](https://github.com/CircularBuffer/AS5047P) points out, that code will probably work on a number of platforms.
+This works for me:

-* Review [main.ino](https://github.com/owhite/QS165_encoder/tree/main/FIRMWARE/encoder/src/main.ino) carefully to understand how variables are sent to the AS5047 and the program flow.
+* Review [main.ino](https://github.com/owhite/QS165_encoder/tree/main/FIRMWARE/encoder/src/main.ino) carefully to understand how variables are sent to the AS5047 and the program flow
 * Default variables for QS165 are set in main.ino, salt to taste if you have something else
-* Load code on teensy board
+* Load code on teensy board using the platformio environment to install [code](https://github.com/owhite/QS165_encoder/tree/main/FIRMWARE/encoder)
-* Connect teensy to encoder board using programming-dongle
+* Once programmed, connect teensy to encoder board using programming-dongle
-* Start serial terminal
+* Start up a serial terminal
 * While program is running, review the program is effectively communicating with the encoder board
 * Confirm you like the actual output of the pins on encoder board
 * Entering single characters into the serial input gets ready for the burn
 * Typing anything besides "x" shows you serial input is working
 * Enter "x" when youre ready to burn
+* main.ino will report "no errors received, test if burn complete" if it worked

 ## Programming hardware
 <img src="pics/dongle_probe.png" title="Encoder programmer with scope probe">

-An example of programming a prototype board with a teensy 3.6, ribbon cable and 6 pin connector.
+An example of programming a earlier version of the encoder board with a teensy 3.6, ribbon cable and 6 pin connector.

 <img src="pics/dongle_pogo.png" title="Encoder programmer with pogo pins">

 Pogo pins may be helpful for making quick connections to the board.

-## Examples of other attempts to create an encoder
+## Final notes: some examples of other attempts to create an encoder
 ### **Attempt: AS5048 with line isolation [[LINK](AS5048_isolation/README.md)].**

 Note: was not bad, just sort of complicated to use SPI with ESC.